CatalinMo/Student-Taxes-Book/student-taxes-be/README.md

 ## Database container

-- open a terminal in root directory
+- open a terminal in the root directory
 - run docker compose up -d

 ## Build the app

-- open a terminal in root directory
+- open a terminal the in root directory
 - run ./gradlew clean build

 # Start the app and enjoy!